 Types of Illegal Termination in Colorado

-If employers commits one of the types of illegal termination of employment, terminated employees can rightfully take legal action against the wrongful firing.
+If employers commit one of the types of illegal termination of employment, terminated employees can rightfully take legal action against the wrongful firing.
 Many types of illegal terminations in Colorado prevent dismissal due to employer discrimination.

 If one of these types of illegal dismissal of employment applies to an employee’s experience, he or she has the right to file a claim.
-These types of unlawful terminations in CO break federal laws implemented to protect employees from the harmful effects of a biased and unjust dismissal.
+These types of unlawful terminations in CO break federal laws implemented to protect employees from the harmful effects of biased and unjust dismissal.

 Types of Legal Termination in Colorado

 Employees also experience one of the types of legal firing if employers terminate them to a layoff or poor performance.
 If no discrimination or retaliation has occurred during your termination, the employer may have legally fired the employee, making him or her ineligible to seek legal action.

 At-Will Employment Exceptions in Colorado

 Is Colorado an at will state?
-While at will exceptions in Colorado exist, the state is an at-will employment state because it follows the at-will employment law.
-There are exceptions to at will employment that the state observes to prevent the unlawful, malicious or biased dismissal of employees.
+While at-will exceptions in Colorado exist, the state is an at-will employment state because it follows the at-will employment law.
+There are exceptions to at-will employment that the state observes to prevent the unlawful, malicious or biased dismissal of employees.

 Note: The at will employment exceptions in Colorado that are actively recognized include the public-policy exception and the implied-contract exception.

-File a Discrimination Charge With the Equal Employment Opportunity Commission in Colorado
+Filing a Discrimination Charge With the Equal Employment Opportunity Commission in Colorado

 Terminated employees concerned with how to file a charge of employment discrimination will first need to file a claim with the Equal Employment Opportunity Commission (EEOC).
 When filing a charge of discrimination in Colorado, workers must complete the filing less than 180 days after the incident occurred or 300 days if the employer broke a state law.

 Learning how to file an EEOC employment discrimination in CO is important if wrongfully terminated workers plan to take legal action against the former employer.
 Once filed, the EEOC will take 10 days to investigate and notify claimants if the case is valid or closed.
 EEOC may suggest mediation between the employee and employer to settle the case, which can take three months on average.

 After former employees file a wrongful termination discrimination charge and a settlement is unsuccessful, the agency’s staff may pursue a lawsuit or give them the Notice of Right to Sue the employer.
 EEOC may also give employees the Notice of Right to Sue if it is inconclusive about whether a law has been broken and they decide not to pursue a court case.

-File a Lawsuit Against Your Employer in Colorado
+Filing a Lawsuit Against Your Employer in Colorado

 “Can I file a lawsuit for wrongful termination against my former employer?” is on the thoughts of wrongfully terminated employees.
 To file a lawsuit against your employer in Colorado, EEOC must grant you the Notice of Right to Sue.